chenxiaolong/avbroot/README.md

         --image magisk_patched-*.img
     ```

+    The partition name will be shown as `PREINITDEVICE=<name>`.

-    The device ID shown in the output (`RULESDEVICE=<ID>`) can be passed to avbroot via `--magisk-rules-device <ID>`.
-The ID should be saved somewhere for future reference since it does not change across updates.
+    Now that the partition name is known, it can be passed to avbroot when patching via `--magisk-preinit-device <name>`.
+The partition name should be saved somewhere for future reference since it's unlikely to change across Magisk updates.

-If it's not possible to run the Magisk app on the target device (eg. device is currently unbootable), patch and flash the OTA once using `--ignore-magisk-warnings`, follow these steps, and the repatch and reflash the OTA with `--magisk-rules-device <ID>`.
+If it's not possible to run the Magisk app on the target device (eg. device is currently unbootable), patch and flash the OTA once using `--ignore-magisk-warnings`, follow these steps, and then repatch and reflash the OTA with `--magisk-preinit-device <name>`.

 ## Advanced Usage